pamapa/callblocker/README.md

 ## Offline blacklists (automatically periodically downloading)
 Through the web interface you have the possibility to maintain your own blacklist.
-Additionally there is the possibility to daily download an extern maintained blacklist.
+Additionally there is the possibility to periodically download an extern maintained blacklist.
 You will need to setup a cronjob for this task.

 Currently the following blacklists are supported: